getodk/docs/contributing.rst

 Android Tools
 ~~~~~~~~~~~~~~~~~

-Some testing and documentation tasks (including :ref:`making screenshots from ODK Collect <screenshots>`) require the :doc:`Android Debug Bridge <collect-adb>`) command line tool.
+Some testing and documentation tasks (including :ref:`making screenshots from ODK Collect <screenshots>`) require the :ref:`Android Debug Bridge <adb>`) command line tool.
 You can either install Android Studio or install ADB as standalone SDK tool.

 Android Studio
 """"""""""""""""""